Lune3/file-uploader/README.md

 # Express File Management System with Prisma and Passport.js

 ## Project Overview
 This project is a file management system built using Express.js, Prisma, and Passport.js.
 It allows users to authenticate using session-based authentication, upload files to specific folders, and view file details.
-The files are stored in a cloud storage service (e.g., Supabase or Cloudinary), and all session data is persisted in a database using Prisma session store.
+The files are stored in a cloud storage service (Cloudinary), and all session data is persisted in a database using Prisma session store.

 ## Features
 - **Session-based Authentication**: User authentication using Passport.js, with sessions stored in the database.